 - Cloud storage options with the subscription after 30-day trial

 Clean modern design with optional cloud storage.
 2 pack for $298 here

-Nest (full review here) has become a very popular brand of security cameras with top grade materials and best available technology to watch over what matters to you the most.
+Nest (full review here) has become a very popular brand of security cameras with top-grade materials and the best available technology to watch over what matters to you the most.
 The waterproof casing covers the camera, cable, and adapter, all weatherproof for tough outdoor conditions, getting clear video footage of your property up to 90 feet away with two-way audio communication as well.

 - Up to 1080p HD video (requires 450 to 1200 Kbps upload bandwidth while streaming video)

 - Can integrate with other Nest items and home automation

 - Magnetic mounting option to easily install on metal rails or rain gutters

 - Costs more than many simple stand-alone outdoor security cameras

 - Two-part cord for a waterproof outdoor connection and a non-waterproof indoor hookup

 3 – FREDI Wireless Security Camera System